izuzanak/uclang/README.md

 ## Documentation

-Documentation of uclang components is placed in directory:
+Documentation of uclang components is placed in the directory:
 [`uclang/doc`](https://github.com/izuzanak/uclang/tree/master/uclang/doc)

 ## Language modules

-Set of modules was created in order to use uclang in production.
+A set of modules was created in order to use uclang in production.
-Implementation of these modules is placed in directory:
+Implementation of these modules is placed in the directory:
 [`uclang/mods`](https://github.com/izuzanak/uclang/tree/master/uclang/mods)

 Some of implemented modules are: